GoogleCloudPlatform/java-docs-samples/bigtable/use-cases/fraudDetection/README.md

 **Garbage Collection Policy**

 The current Terraform code does not have any garbage collection policies.
 However, it could be beneficial for this use case to set a garbage collection policy for the History column family.
 The ML model does not need to read all the history of the customer.
 For example, you can set a garbage collection policy to delete all transactions that are older than `N` months but keep at least `M` last transactions.
-The demographics column family could have a policy that prevents having more than one value in each column.
+The metadata column family could have a policy that prevents having more than one value in each column.
 You can read more about Cloud Bigtable Garbage Collection Policies by reading: [Types of garbage collection](https://cloud.google.com/bigtable/docs/garbage-collection#types)

 **Replication**